carterenyi/emviz/README.md

 ### Installing

-Detailed instructions for installation:
+Detailed instructions for installation on Windows:
-1. You will need a web connection for the entire installation because MATLAB Runtime (also free) will also be downloaded and installed when you run the application installer
+1. You will need a web connection to complete installation because MATLAB Runtime (also free) will also be downloaded and installed when you run the application installer
-2. Download the entire folder at the appropriate link above
+2. At the link above, download the “EMVizWindows” folder or “EMVizWindows.zip” (and unzip)
-3. Find the “AppInstaller” folder or zip file and double-click it, then double-click “MyApplicationInstall_web” (.exe for Windows and .app for Mac); Mac will unzip revealing a “test” folder (which has the MyApplicationInstall_web.app inside); Windows may also ask you to expand the files before installing (if so, you will need to double-click the installer again after this unpacking)
+3. Find the “AppInstaller” folder and double-click “MyApplicationInstall_web.exe”.
-4. Because this software is not from an “App Store”, you will likely need to override some security preferences after expanding/unzipping and clicking on the .app or .exe, to do this right-click or control-click and select “Open” on Mac or “Run as administrator” on Windows
+4. Because this software is not from an “App Store”, you will likely need to override some security preferences after expanding/unzipping and clicking on the.exe, to do this right-click or control-click and select “Run as administrator”
-5. The actual installation process (which requires an internet connection) may take 5 – 20 minutes depending on the download speed of your internet connection (it is downloading MATLAB Runtime so your computer can interpret the code for the algorithm and GUI)
+5. The installation process (which requires an internet connection) may take 5 to 20 minutes depending on the download speed of your internet connection (it is downloading MATLAB Runtime so your computer can interpret the source code)

 ## Running the tests